aritrashome/Search-Engine/README.md

 # Search-Engine
-Buildind a Python based search engine for Research Papers.
+Building a Python based search engine for Research Papers.